-Pate, Johnson & Church has been helping clients and their families pursue cases against city agencies, police departments, and police officers in matters involving police brutality or excessive force for over 25 years.
+Our firm has been helping clients and their families pursue cases against police departments and police officers in civil rights cases involving police brutality or excessive force for over 25 years.
 At times, the media will contact us for comments about our clients’ involvement or to gain a better understanding of the case.
 When it is in the best interest of our clients, we will speak with media in order to have our clients’ side of the story heard by the public.

 In this case, our firm represents the family of Fernando Octavio Rodriguez, a twenty-four year old young man who died after an encounter with the Henry County Police Department and the City of Hampton Police Department.
 Mr. Rodriguez was tased by officers 15 times while laying on the ground, unarmed, naked, and in need of medical attention.
 Mr. Rodriguez’s family has filed a federal lawsuit in the Northern District of Georgia which accuses the officers, along with the city and county, of violating Mr. Rodriguez’s constitutional rights and wrongfully causing his death.

 The Atlanta Journal Constitution interviewed Attorneys Page Pate and Jess Johnson about Mr. Rodriguez’s death and the lawsuit our firm has filed on behalf of the family.
 Page explains that “The complaint then alleges that officers placed Mr. Rodriguez on his stomach, known as the prone position, handcuffed him, and kneeled and stood on his head, neck and back,” and “video from body cameras shows that officers became aware that Mr. Rodriguez had stopped breathing and was unresponsive, but the officers continued to pin Mr. Rodriguez to the ground for several minutes.”
 Jess explains that “At that point, they are required to render medical aid or at least get off him so he can breathe.
 And that wasn’t done.”